 Later she bought her parents home, that we live in.
 She paid off the mortgage years ago.

-In retirement we have no debts, except for two zero interest car loans.
+In retirement we have no debts, except for one zero interest car loan.
 I get social security.
 She has a generous union pension and will get social security in a few years.

 My wife has lots of money in retirement accounts (mostly stocks).
 I have much less in retirement accounts.